 Oil and Gas price assumptions have a significant impact on CGU impairment assessments and are inherently uncertain.
 Furthermore, oil and gas prices are subject to increased uncertainty, given regulatory guidelines including notified gas prices, impact of climate change and the global energy transition.

-The management's assumptions for prices of oil and gas in future are highly judgemental and may not be reflective of above factors, leading to a risk of material misstatement of the financial performance and position.
+The management's assumptions for prices of oil and gas in future are highly judgmental and may not be reflective of above factors, leading to a risk of material misstatement of the financial performance and position.

 Given the long timeframes involved, certain recoverable amounts of assets are sensitive to the discount rate applied.
-Since the determination of appropriate discount rate is judgemental, there is a risk that discount rates may not reflect the return required by the market and the risks inherent in the cash flows being discounted, which may lead to a material misstatement.
+Since the determination of appropriate discount rate is judgmental, there is a risk that discount rates may not reflect the return required by the market and the risks inherent in the cash flows being discounted, which may lead to a material misstatement.

 The determination of recoverable amount, being the higher of fair value less costs to sell and value- in use is based on the factors as discussed above, necessitating judgement on the part of management.